MaayanBah/prostate-cancer-rna-analysis/README.md

 it might not be enough for us to decide that we want to cut it. since the "Basic Statistics" results support the claim that the first 5 bp are problematic, I've decided to trim it.
 I also noticed that about 15 files had bad results throughout the file.
 I opened the fastqc reports and looked at the "Per base sequence content" table since it's easier to look at.
-As you can see in the supplementary (I added one example of this graph out of the 15 files), we have more A and T than G and C. Although we expect to see about 25% of each nucleotide - sometimes the A/T content will be higher since G/C are rarer.
+As you can see in the first_quality_reports directory, we have more A and T than G and C. Although we expect to see about 25% of each nucleotide - sometimes the A/T content will be higher since G/C are rarer.
 For this reason, I decided to keep these files and use them.